oliexdev/openScale-sync/README.md

 <a href="https://f-droid.org/repository/browse/?fdid=com.health.openscale.sync" target="_blank">
 <img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80"/></a>

+> [!NOTE]
+> For the latest development state, install the latest [openScale-sync dev](https://github.com/oliexdev/openScale-sync/releases/tag/dev-build) build from the [GitHub release page](https://github.com/oliexdev/openScale-sync/releases).
+> Please be aware that the development version, may contain bugs, and will not receive automatic updates.

 > [!IMPORTANT]
 > Weight is synced in kilograms (kg).
 Body fat, muscle mass, and body water are all synced in percent (%).
 Conversions to other units must be handled by the receiving program.